SteelCompendium/data-md-dse/Bestiary/Chapters/Dynamic Terrain.md

 > | -------- | ----------------------------------: |
 > | **📏 -** |                            **🎯 -** |
 >
-> **Effect:** The iron dragon and the creature using this action move together up to 2 squares
+> **Effect:** The iron dragon and the creature using this action move together up to 2 squares.

 ###### Watchtower (Level 2 Fortification Defender)